Understanding keywords in job ads

 “Hirers need to avoid keyword stacking a job ad to the point where it doesn’t make sense,” says Coutts.

 Depending on the industry you are in the top keywords will differ.
-Examples from the SEEK Top Search Terms for 2017 were:
+Explore the top 20 keywords candidates search for in your industry in SEEK’s Top Search Terms for 2017.